raincchio/HRM-mini/README.md

 # 🌟 Welcome to the **HRM-Mini** Repository

-This repository is designed to help **any user** explore and test the **reasoning ability of HRM** with *minimal computational resources*.
+This repository is designed to help **users** explore and test the **reasoning abilities of HRM** with *minimal computational resources*.

-The code includes a 1-step gradient approximation and a hierarchical reasoning architecture, which can be studied for general-purpose applications.
+The code includes a 1-step gradient approximation and a hierarchical reasoning architecture, making it suitable for general-purpose applications.

-For example, you can train **HRM-Mini** on an **M1 Pro MacBook** in **under 10 hours** — making it ideal for lightweight experimentation and learning.
+For example, you can train **HRM-Mini** on an **M1 Pro MacBook** in **under 10 hours**, making it ideal for lightweight experimentation and learning.

 ## 🚀 Getting Started